pinfinity1/master-prompt-create-PRD/prompt.md

 - Use simple but precise, professional language.
 - **Do NOT** ask me for the tech stack; assume Standard defined above.
 - Focus on "What" and "Why", but give enough "How" (Tech Specs) for developers to start.
+- **NO Conversational Filler:** Do NOT start with "Here is your PRD..." or end with "Let me know...".
+Start strictly with `# 1.
+Executive Summary`.
+- **Stop Sequence:** Stop generating text **IMMEDIATELY** after the last item in "Acceptance Criteria".
+Do not write a single word more.